MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-data-sharing-at-scale.md

 How can we solve this problem for a data platform built on AWS?
 These data stores are in completely different AWS accounts belonging to different teams.

-How do we know what data is available in each of those stores, what the schema of the data is, and how can we get access to them?
+How do we know what data is available in each of those stores?
+What is the schema of the data?
+How can we get access to it?

 If these sound like problems that are relevant to you, then please keep reading!
 We'll go through the steps of building a cross-account resource sharing solution with AWS Lake Formation.